Forester93/NJ-Delights/README.md

 ### Fourth Commit

 • Fixed a bug with the JS src attribution to images.
+• Added a screenshot to the readme.

+### Fifth Commit

+• Added a copyright statement to the page footer.